pkmohabir1/flowerAPP/README.md

 *Mac OS* ---> Mac Terminal Application.

 **Step 2.
 Create Anaconda Enviroment for FLower Application:**
-Update conda the create a new environment.
-When creating the the enviroment please ensure
+Update conda to create a new environment.
+When creating the enviroment please ensure
 that python version is below 3.9 for tensorflow to be executed without error.
 For this instruction we advise python version 3.7
 ```sh
 conda update